 Use of Large Language Models for Scope Parsing

-The AI uses large language models to do something pretty clever:
+The AI uses large language models to:

 Automated Peer Reviewers for Vulnerability Validation